 Bragar Eagel & Squire, P.C.
 Is Investigating UiPath, Schmitt, Polished, and Sotera and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Oct.
-02, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against UiPath, Inc. (NYSE: PATH), Schmitt Industries, Inc. (NADSAQ: SMIT), Polished.com, Inc. (NYSEAmerican: POL), and Sotera Health Company (NASDAQ: SHC).
+NEW YORK, Oct.
+02, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against UiPath, Inc. PATH, Schmitt Industries, Inc. SMIT, Polished.com, Inc. POL, and Sotera Health Company SHC.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On September 6, 2022, UiPath reported second quarter earnings including a reduction in its forecast for the year.
 The Company blamed the disappointing news on foreign currency concerns and macroeconomic uncertainty.